 Introduction

-Efficient recycling and reuse of waste electric and electronic waste (WEEE) requires detailed information about the material content and the electronic composition of PCBs (printed circuit boards).
-An Automatic Optical Inspection system (AOI-System) of PCBs provides a good opportunity for estimating composition models of PCBs.
+Efficient recycling and reuse of waste electric and electronic waste (WEEE) requires detailed information about the material content and the electronic composition of printed circuit boards (PCBs ).
+An Automatic Optical Inspection system (AOI-System) of PCBs provides a good opportunity for modelling the composition of PCBs.

 Problem formulation